brian09088/brian09088/README.md

 ### Hello everyone,I'm Brian SU.
 Come from Taiwan.
 You guys can also call me rabbit-SU.
 - 🔭 I’m currently working on something special and cool stuffs
-- 🏟  I was studied in mathematical science, having the degree of Bachelor of Science
+- 🏟  I was studied in mathematical science, having the degree of Bachelor of Science with minor specialty in Information engineering and programming
+- 💡  I am currently a graduate student in Information engineering, NSYSU WCMC LAB learning network and wireless/mobile communicaton
-- 🌱 I’m currently learning computer science and information technologys, data-science and statistics analysis
+- 🌱  I like learning computer science and engineering, network structure, data-science and statistics analysis
 - 🐰 My nick name:海龍王彼得兔
 - 📫 How to reach me:
 - **E-mail**